How does Jaaxy compare to the Google Keyword Planner?

 I assumed that because it’s operated by Google it must be the most up-to-date and accurate of the keyword tools available.
 Logical, right?

-There are a number of competing keyword tools available now that offer far greater accuracy along with additional analysis benefits.
+There are a number of competing keyword tools available now that offer far greater accuracy along with additional analysis functions.
 These are a lot more useful than the Google Keyword Planner.

 The tool I now use is Jaaxy.